arosecra/brooke/README.md

 	- add voice commands

-	- create a dummy page for videos.  make a ton of URLs for them so that we can
+	- create a dummy page for videos.  make a ton of URLs for them so that we can figure out how to launch vlc

 	- make the thumbnail view a separate component, add a showThumbnail() to panel instead of book